astenast/astenast.github.io/_pages/about.md

 ---

 Asterios specializes in building the data infrastructure needed to leverage machine learning applications and bring data-driven solutions to business problems.
 Apart from building scalable pipelines, Asterios is passionate about developing machine learning models that benefit society and improve people's lives.
+Currently, he develops data lakehouses & ML models in Audiological Solutions, an R&D depertment in Device Software at Oticon, Copenhagen.

 He holds a MSc in Human-Centered Artificial Intelligence from DTU, Denmark and a MEng in Electrical and Computer Engineering from DUTh, Greece.